LTLA/basilisk-manuscript/paper.md

 It is also possible to obtain the path to the environment's directory for execution of Python code outside of `reticulate`.
 This is more onerous but allows clients to directly call executables that are provided in the environment.
-For example, the [`crisprScore`](https://bioconductor.org/packages/crisprScore) package relies on Python 2 environments that will [no longer be supported by `reticulate`](https://github.com/rstudio/reticulate/pull/1242);
+For example, the [`crisprScore`](https://bioconductor.org/packages/crisprScore) package [@crisprScore] relies on Python 2 environments that will no longer be supported by `reticulate` [@python2reticulate].
-by directly acquiring the path to the environment, the Python 2 executable can be located and used to execute legacy code.
+By directly acquiring the path to the environment, the Python 2 executable can be located by `crisprScore` and used to execute legacy code.

+# Further comments

+The current set of `basilisk` clients can be found on [its Bioconductor landing page](https://bioconductor.org/packages/basilisk), including `snifter`, `crisprScore`, `zellkonverter`, `velociraptor` and `BiocSklearn`, to name a few.

+The name "basilisk" was based on the mythological monster [@rowling1998chamber].
+The original purpose of the `basilisk` package was to freeze Python package versions, much like how the monster was able to Petrify its victims.

 # Acknowledgements